 He said he remembered it being done in his home town.
 I immediately asked if we can get the gadget now.
 So a hurried call was made to my FIL and he promised to get it.
 We finally discussed the spec of the gadget during our visit to Jan.
 He gave a custom order, as the shop makes for huge barbecues.

 He finally got us the grilling stove last week.
 Since then we have been itching to cook in it.
 We ended up grilling the Paneer Tikka Kebab and a Chicken Kebab.
-Everybody loved both the dishes.
-Of course kids had great fun seeing us use the stove.
+Everybody loved both dishes.
+Of course, the kids had great fun seeing us use the stove.